raganwald-deprecated/homoiconic/2012/09/actually-YOU-dont-understand-lexical-scope.md

 }
 ```

-That the correct 'translation' to CoffeeScript is:
+That the correct 'translation' to CoffeeScript ought to be:

 ```coffeescript
 (foo) ->